 Hosted by the Office of the Spouse to the Prime Minister

-This is a ten-minutes speech presented by Barrington Brennen at the meeting mentioned above.
+This ten minutes speech was presented by Barrington Brennen at the meeting mentioned above.

 He presented along with seven other expert panelists.